Dublin’s Sweetest Music Mix

-Sugar FM was dogged with bad luck for the whole of their short existence.
+Sugar FM was a Dublin pirate radio station who were dogged with bad luck for the whole of their short existence.
 Born out of Freedom FM’s Black Tuesday ashes, Sugar were testing for months with continuous music before finally giving the station an identity in the form of Sugar FM in January 2004.

 Equipment problems were the cause of the delayed launch but they finally went live for the first time on January 28th from their studios in Blackrock.